 China sage : Updates

-News of all website updates to this web site are available as a news-feed so you can receive notifications of significant changes automatically in your browser.
+News of all updates to this web site are available as a news-feed so you can receive notifications of all the changes (on average one a month) automatically in your browser.
 Click on the RSS button to add it to your browser or copy and paste the link.

 We've added a major new article on China's population.
 The number of people in China has been a major concern for many years.
 With 20% of the world's population, China governs more people than any government has ever done before.
 With the imposition of the much hated 'One Child Policy', the only policy of its kind ever enacted, the population projections show the total numbers leveling off in about ten years time before a gradual decline.
 The issue of population in China is not a new one, it has been the most populated country throughout much of the last two thousand years.